rticommunity/rticonnextdds-examples/examples/connext_dds/lbediscovery_xml_app_creation/README.md

 The *RTI Limited Bandwidth Endpoint Discovery (LBED) Plugin* reduces discovery time and network traffic by locally defining information about the endpoints that need to be discovered in an XML file.
-The default dynamic discovery process, on the other hand, sends the information about the endpoints over the network.
+The Simple Endpoint Discovery Protocol (SEDP), the default dynamic endpoint discovery process, on the other hand, sends the information about the endpoints over the network.
 Therefore, LBED requires all the endpoints to be known ahead of time and each must be declared in an XML file.

 One of the requirements for using LBED in an application is that every endpoint must define a value for the RTPS object ID.
 The RTPS object ID is an integer